binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Linux:

-As with Microsofts "virtualisation-based security" Linux containers may slow system compromise down, but a determined attacker will find other ways to get around container isolation.
+As with Microsoft's "virtualisation-based security" Linux containers may slow system compromise down, but a determined attacker will find other ways to get around container isolation.
 Maintaining a small set of user accounts is a worthwhile practise, but that alone will not be enough to stop a highly skilled and determined attacker moving forward.
-Even when technical security is very good, an experienced attacker will use other mediums to gain what they want, like social engineering and physical as discussed in the People and Physical chapters of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), or some other attack vectors listed in this book.
+Even when technical security is very good, an experienced attacker will use other mediums to gain what they want, such as social engineering and physical vectors as discussed in the People and Physical chapters of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), and other attack vectors listed in this book.
 Defence in depth is crucial in achieving good security.
-Concentrating on the lowest hanging fruit first and working your way up the tree.
+Concentrate on the lowest hanging fruit first and working your way up the tree.

 Locking file permissions and ownership down is good, but that alone will not save you.